weatherbaro/Project-5-/README.md

     - Class that extends UserBase, has functionality for sellers.
     - This includes methods for the creation of stores, viewing the dashboard of stores that a seller has.
   # Store.java
-    - A class for storing a list of products from the store
+    - A class for storing a list of products from the store.
     - Has methods for creating/adding a product, editing or removing products from the store.
-    - Stores a list of customers of that store
+    - Stores a list of customers of that store.
   # Product.java
     - Class that stores all parameters associated with a product, such as its name, price, quantity, etc.
     - Contains the methods for returning the product as it would appear in the marketplace, and the product desctription page.